 - Password must meet complexity requirements.
 The password must contain numbers, alphabets, symbols and etc.

 - Protect from accidental deletion.
 The PSO will not delete accidentally.

 - Enforce minimum password age and Enforce maximum password age.
 Bot shows the duration of password changes.

 - Enforce account lockout policy.
-This will protect your account from unauthorized access or protect form brute-force-attack.
+This will protect your account from unauthorized access or protect from brute-force attacks.

-When all task accomplished successfully, click OK to save the new Password Settings Objects.
+When all tasks are accomplished successfully, click OK to save the new Password Settings Objects.

 5. Open the newly created password settings objects and click Directly Applies to, then add the groups you want to set and apply this PSO for them.